 … gaining credits towards your degree (up to 9 ECTS),

 … travelling in Germany and France for the ISU excursions,

 discovering the world!

-Language of Instruction: English; German
+Language of Instruction: English; 1 seminar will be offered in German

 ISEP-Direct Summer for all ISEP member students